MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 You can access and edit metafields on the **Shopify Metafields** page, which you open from the **Shopify Products** and **Shopify Variants** pages.

 > [!NOTE]
 > The page is editable if the **Product Sync** field is set to **Products to Shopify** and the **Can update Shopify products** toggle is turned on.
-When you add a record, the connector sends a request to Shopify and stores the entry only when it gets a response with the Shopify ID for the metafield.
-You can't edit types that have AssistEdit functionality defined directly on the line.
+When you add a record, the connector immidiatelly sends a request to Shopify and stores the entry only when it gets a response with the Shopify ID for the metafield.
+> Further edits of records will be synchronized with Shopify at the next product synchronization.
+> You can't edit types that have AssistEdit functionality defined directly on the line.

+#### Supported metafield content types
+**Date and time:**
+- Date
+- Date and time

+**Measurements:**
+- Dimension
+- Volume
+- Weight

+**Number:**
+- Decimal
+- Integer

+**Text:**
+- Single line text
+- Multi-line text
+- NOT SUPPORTED: Rich text

+**References:**
+- Product
+- Variant
+- Collection
+- File
+- Metaobject
+- Page
+- NOT SUPPORTED: Company
+- NOT SUPPORTED: Customer

+**Other:**
+- True or false
+- Color
+- URL
+- Money
+- NOT SUPPORTED: Link
+- NOT SUPPORTED: Rating

+**Advanced:**
+- Mixed reference
+- JSON

 ### Tags